 As well as being the founder of the Sri Chinmoy Marathon Team, Sri Chinmoy became a sporting hero in his own right, with some amazing weightlifting achievements to his name.
 He is also known as a writer, poet, composer, singer, musician and artist.
 This article explains the role running has played in his life, and in the lives of S.C.M.T. members worldwide.

-Sri Chinmoy's love of sport in general, and running in particular, began in his youth.
-After the loss of both parents when only twelve years old, the young Chinmoy left Bengal and went to live with his elder siblings at a spiritual community in South India.
-Here, at the Sri Aurobindo Ashram, the ashramites practised an "integral yoga", which included western sports such as track and field athletics, volleyball and football in addition to the more typically eastern practises such as yoga meditation, devotional music and writing spiritual poetry.
-Sport was seen as an essential ingredient in a holistic way of living, bringing the optimum health required for a dynamic spiritual life.
+Sri Chinmoy's love of sport began in his youth.
+From the age of 12, the young Chinmoy was brought up in the Sri Aurobindo Ashram - a spiritual community in South India.
+Here, Sri Chinmoy practised an "integral yoga", which included western sports such as athletics, and football in addition to the more typically Eastern practises such as meditation, and devotional music.

 "Running offers us the message of transcendence.
-In our running, every day we are aiming at a new goal....every day we are running towards a goal, but when we reach that goal, we want to go still farther.
+In our running, every day we are aiming at a new goal..... ... every day we are running towards a goal, but when we reach that goal, we want to go still farther.
 Either we want to improve our timing or increase our distance.
 There is no end.
-Running means continual transcendence, and that is also the message of our inner life". - Sri Chinmoy
+Running means continual transcendence, and that is also the message of our inner life."

 - Sri Chinmoy, - more quotes on running